 Recommendation Text Lead Progress

 Responsibility (Black font = Goal or Direction)

-(Green font = Completed by June, 2017)
+(Green font = Completed by July, 2017)

-(Blue font = Completed by July, 2017)
+(Blue font = Completed by Aug, 2017)

 (Red Font = RECOMMENDATION HAS BEEN MET)

-15 In order to meet the Standard, the team recommends the College establish a review schedule of policy and procedures relevant to Human Resources .
-(Standards III.A.11, III.A.12, III.A.13) In order to meet the Standards, the team recommends the college immediately address network vulnerabilities starting with implementing a firewall solution in order for the College to ensure its technology infrastructure are appropriate and adequate to support the institution's management and operational functions.
-(Standards III.C.1, III.C.3) • HR Cabinet Information Services Dept. Information Services Dept. has completed key changes to improve the security of the District's technology.
+3 related Administrative Procedures to BP in Chapter 3 General Institution 16 In order to meet the Standards, the team recommends the college immediately address network vulnerabilities starting with implementing a firewall solution in order for the College to ensure its technology infrastructure are appropriate and adequate to support the institution's management and operational functions.
+(Standards III.C.1, III.C.3) Information Services Dept. Information Services Dept. has completed key changes to improve the security of the District's technology.
 Information Services Dept. has identified the need to upgrade key components of the District's networking infrastructure.
 Additional hardware and software has been procured and is in the process of being installed.
 Additional hardware and software have been procured and will be installed prior to the end of March 2017.
 RECOMMENDATION HAS BEEN MET.
 17 In order to meet the Standards, the team recommends the college complete and roll out the Information Technology Disaster Preparedness/Recovery Plan in order to recover data and system functionality for the College to operate in the event of a disaster.
-(Standards III.C.1, III.C.2) • Information Services Dept. The Information Technology Disaster Preparedness/Recovery DRAFT Plan has been completed.
+(Standards III.C.1, III.C.2) Information Services Dept. The Information Technology Disaster Preparedness/Recovery DRAFT Plan has been completed.
 The Technology Committee began review of the plan February 10, 2017 and recommended approval to the President.
 The plan is being reviewed at the Governing Board on March 22, 2017.
 RECOMMENDATION HAS BEEN MET.
 18 In order to meet the Standards, the team recommends the College complete the revisions and implementation of all board policies .
 The Board should fully implement the newly adopted board policies review cycle.
 The College should ensure that all existing, new, and revised Board policies and administrative regulations are easily accessible through the College's website and other methods it deems appropriate for the College community and the public.
-(Standards III.C.5, IV.C.6, • President Board of Trustees 30 Administrative Board Policies were reviewed and approved by the Board of Trustees in 2016.
+(Standards III.C.5, IV.C.6, IV.C.7) President Board of Trustees 30 Administrative Board Policies were reviewed and approved by the Board of Trustees in 2016.
 28 Student Services policies were approved in PAG in January and are ready for Board Sub-committee review.
 9 Academic Affairs Board policies have been approved.
+3 are being forwarded to the Board Sub-Committee for review; and 6 have been forwarded to the Academic Senate for review.
+Last 3 are being reviewed in AAAG and Academic Senate on April 19 and April 20.